prlambert/prlambert.github.com/_posts/2015-03-15-why-i-use-my-full-name-online.md

 post-image: /images/me.jpg
 ---

-I’ve decided to use my full name, “Paul Roland Lambert” on the internet.
+I’ve decided to use my full name for my internet identity.
 Offline, I'm still going by “Paul,” like I always have.

 My reason is just to be more discoverable.
 I like to imagine that if someone is looking for me online they can find me.
 Using Google, perhaps.
 But that’s really hard right now, because there are a lot other people with my name.